Corbijn debuts post-9/11 thriller 'A Most Wanted Man' at Sundance

-PARK CITY, Utah (Reuters) - Director Anton Corbijn explores the real-life fears and paranoia in the post-9/11 world in the intense new espionage thriller “A Most Wanted Man.”
+PARK CITY, Utah, Jan 20 (Reuters) - Director Anton Corbijn explores the real-life fears and paranoia in the post-9/11 world in the intense new espionage thriller “A Most Wanted Man.”

 The film, based on John le Carre’s best-selling thriller novel of the same name, is a tale of spies and terrorism, set in Hamburg, Germany, a city that has been on high alert after the 9/11 hijackers planned their attack on America from there.